 Dr. Paula J. Carlson began her duties as Luther College’s 10th president July 1, 2014.

 Dr. Carlson is a 1976 Phi Beta Kappa graduate of St. Olaf College.
 She holds an M.A., M. Phil., and Ph.D. in English and comparative literature from Columbia University.
-She has taught at the University of Dubuque, the University of Wisconsin-Platteville, Yale University and St. Mary’s College in Notre Dame, Indiana.
+She has taught at the University of Dubuque, Yale University and St. Mary’s College in Notre Dame, Indiana.

-Carlson’s leadership and administrative responsibilities for St. Olaf included the college’s current strategic plan and initiatives to enhance professional development opportunities for staff and faculty and to expand the college’s programs and services for students as they discern their vocations and prepare for their careers.
+Carlson’s leadership and administrative responsibilities for St. Olaf included the college’s current strategic plan, initiatives to enhance professional development opportunities for staff and faculty, and initiatives to expand the college’s programs and services for students as they discern their vocations and prepare for their careers.
 She led the successful re-accreditation process, 2009-2013, in which St. Olaf was one of 14 colleges and universities invited to participate in the Higher Learning Commission’s demonstration project to develop a new model for accreditation.

 At the University of Dubuque, Carlson led the development of the Wendt Center, which includes interdisciplinary curricular and co-curricular programs in ethics and character formation in the college, graduate school and seminary.
 She administered a new college core curriculum, coordinating course planning, course and program assessment and faculty development for interdisciplinary components.

-Her husband, Rev. Dr. Thomas Schattauer, is a professor of liturgics and dean of the Chapel at Wartburg Theological Seminary.
-They have two children, Peter and Anna.
+Her husband, Rev. Dr. Thomas Schattauer, is professor of liturgics and dean of the Chapel at Wartburg Theological Seminary.
+They have two children, Peter Schattauer and Anna Schattauer Paille.